A dedicated network lane

 When your LinQ1Zero SIM connects, it routes exclusively to NuvoLinQ's private APN, never to the shared public carrier.
 No configuration required on your side.
 The private APN is already live.

-Each device is assigned a fixed IP at provisioning.
-That address never changes, not between sessions, not after carrier switches, not after reboots.
-This makes IP whitelisting stable and permanent.
+Each device is assigned a fixed private IP at provisioning.
+The address is designed to remain consistent across reconnects and supported carrier changes.
+This makes IP whitelisting stable and reliable.

 A private APN isolates your cardholder data environment from untrusted networks, satisfying PCI DSS Requirement 1 and supporting scope reduction so your QSA can exclude the rest of your network from assessment.
 Every connection is logged and exportable for your audit.